CSV Writer

 Select the line break variation you want to use as row delimiter while writing the CSV file.

-• System Default: use the line break of the system on which the node is executed.
+• System Default: Use the line break of the operating system.

 If checked, the column names will be written out in the first line of the output file.